WeMakeDevs/github-tutorial/README.md

 # Community Classroom is OP

-- Noordeen M says that this community is amazing.
+- Noordeen M says that this community is desanthiri.
 - Kunal made this change
 - I love MLH
 - More power to kunal. love the work which your are doing for the community.